sanderdiericx/Engine/README.md

 - Transformation/rotation/scaling values must be very small
 - High memory usage with certain models
 - Slow loading with certain models (Use release mode for faster loading)
-- While loading it may require you to press enter on the console (You know this when cpu utilisation for the program is at 0%)
+- While loading it may require you to press enter on the console (You know this when CPU utilisation for the program is at 0%)

 ## Screenshots